Cincinnati Slipped Disc, Herniated Disc and Ruptured Disc Relief

 Often times, a herniated disc or slipped disc will press upon a nerve running through or extending from your spine and cause severe pain, numbness and/or weakness in the area of the body that nerve controls.

-At Baker Chiropractic and Wellness, we have been correctly diagnosing and relieving the symptoms of slipped discs, herniated discs and ruptured discs for more than 18 years.
+At Baker Chiropractic and Wellness, we have been correctly diagnosing and relieving the symptoms of slipped discs, herniated discs and ruptured discs for more than 20 years.
 Please contact us by calling (513) 561-2273 or Schedule an Appointment here on our website.
-We can help relieve the pain from your slipped disc or herniated disc!
+We may be able to help relieve the pain from your slipped disc or herniated disc!

 A slipped disc or herniated disc may be caused by general wear and tear of the discs as we get older.
 Spinal disc herniations may also be caused by an injury to your spine resulting in tears or cracks in the fibrous outer layer of the spinal disc allowing the soft, jelly-like interior of the disc to be forced out and bulge or even break open.